Explicit Sarkisov program for regular surfaces over arbitrary fields and applications: Rank fibrations on surfaces

 \begin{corollary} Let $\k$ be a field and let $X \to B$ be a regular Mori conic bundle over $\k$ onto a geometrically integral curve of genus 0.
 If $X_{k(B)}(k(B)) \neq \emptyset$, then $K_X^2=8$. \end{corollary}

 \begin{proof} As $B$ is geometrically integral, it is smooth.
 By \autoref{lem: MFS_conic_with_section}, we have that $\pi$ is a smooth morphism and thus $X$ is smooth.
-Geometrically, we have that $X$ is a Hirzebruch surface, and thus $K_X^2=8$. \end{proof}
+Geometrically, we deduce that $X$ is a Hirzebruch surface, and thus $K_X^2=8$. \end{proof}

-We now improve a structure result on surfaces Mori conic bundle proved by Koll\'ar and Mella in \cite[Lemma 17]{KM17}, which shows that a Mori conic bundle with no sections and positive $K_X^2$ is not too far from being a del Pezzo surface (see \cite[Proposition 5.2]{Pro18} and the references therein for the case of perfect fields).
+We now improve a structure result on surface Mori conic bundles proved by Koll\'ar and Mella in \cite[Lemma 17]{KM17}, which shows that a Mori conic bundle with no sections and positive $K_X^2$ is not too far from being a del Pezzo surface (see \cite[Proposition 5.2]{Pro18} and the references therein for the case of perfect fields).

 \begin{proposition} Let $\pi \colon X \to B$ be a Mori conic bundle over a field $\k$, where $B$ is a geometrically integral curve of genus $0$.
-Suppose that $0<K_X^2<8$ and define $F_{\xx}:=\pi^*\xx$ where $\mathcal{O}_B(\xx)$ generates $\Pic(B)$ for some closed point $\xx\in B$.
+Suppose that $0<K_X^2<8$ and define $F_{\xx}:=\pi^*\xx$ where $\mathcal{O}_B(\xx)$ generates $N^1(B)$ for some closed point $\xx\in B$.
 Then one of the following holds: \begin{enumerate} \item $K_X^2=1$, $B \simeq \mathbb{P}^1_{\k}$, $|-K_X | = C+|F_{\xx}|$, where $C$ is a geometrically integral smooth rational curve of self-intersection $-3$; \item $K_X^2=2$, $|-K_X | = C+|sF_{\xx}|$, where $s \in \left\{1,2\right\} , C_{\overline{\k}}$ is a Galois-conjugate pair of disjoint smooth rational curves with self-intersection $-3$ (in this case, $B \simeq \mathbb{P}^1_{\k}$ if and only if $s=2$); \item $X$ is a weak del Pezzo surface with $K_X^2<7$.
 Moreover, if $K_X^2>2$ and $K_X^2 \neq 4$, then $X$ is a del Pezzo surface. \end{enumerate} \end{proposition}

 \begin{proof} By \cite[Theorem 3.3]{Tan18}, we deduce that $h^1(X, \mathcal{O}_X)=h^1(\mathbb{P}^1, \mathcal{O}_{\mathbb{P}^1})=0$, and therefore by the Riemann--Roch formula we have that $h^0(-K_X) \geq 1+K_X^2$.
 Moreover, $-K_X$ is big as $h^0(X, -mK_X) \geq 1+\frac{m(m+1)}{2}K_X^2$.